 No matter how dark life becomes, Christ will lead you on to victory.

 You may be thinking, "But you don't know my circumstances.
 There is no way for you to understand the pressure I feel or the discouragement that plagues my heart."
-While we can't truly know or understand the hurt another person may be experiencing, we do know that there is one person who understands perfectly, and that is Jesus Christ.
+While we can't truly know or understand the hurt another person may be experiencing, we do know that there is one person who understands perfectly, and He is Jesus Christ.

 He was rejected, betrayed, criticized, and crucified.
 If you are looking for someone to identify with the pain that you are feeling, do what David did—look up and realize there is someone who is walking through the valley with you.
 No matter how dark life becomes, Christ will lead you on to victory.